English for Speakers of Other Languages (ESOL)

 0 credits, Fall/Winter/Spring/Summer

 English language learners study and practice basic verb forms (simple present and present progressive), and adverbs of frequency in written and spoken English.
+Aligns with the Oregon Adult English Language Proficiency Standards, Level 1.
 Required: Student Petition.

 ESOL-024 Upper Beginning Reading & Writing

 English language learners read short texts to improve reading skills, write simple, compound, and complex sentences, and write related sentences in paragraph form for the contexts of school, work, family and community.
+Aligns with the Oregon Adult English Language Proficiency Standards, Level 2.
 Required: Student Petition.

 ESOL-030 Intermediate Grammar A

 One of a two-part series.
-English language learners study and practice simple present, present progressive, and future verb forms and modals of ability, permission, and advice.
+English language learners study and practice simple present, present progressive, and future verb forms and modals of ability, and advice.
+Aligns with the Oregon Adult English Language Proficiency Standards, Level 2.
 Required: Student Petition.

 ESOL-031 Intermediate Grammar B

 One of a two-part series.
-English language learners study and practice simple past and past progressive verb forms, present perfect verb forms with time expressions, and comparative and superlative adjectives and adverbs.
+English language learners study and practice simple past and present perfect verb forms with time expressions, and comparative and superlative adjectives in written and spoken English.
+Aligns with the Oregon Adult English Language Proficiency Standards, Level 2.
 Required: Student Petition.

 ESOL-032 Intermediate Conversation 1